2025 Radboud University Nijmegen pro-Palestinian campus occupations: June

 On the night of 1 June, the protesters had dispersed, leaving behind the graffitied message "We will be back".

 Reactions

 Radboud University sought to balance the right to protest with campus safety and academic continuity.
 The Executive Board engaged in dialogue with protesters while also enforcing building closures and calling police when occupations violated university policies.

 The protests disrupted some academic activities and campus events, raised awareness of the university's ties with Israeli institutions, and prompted institutional reflection on partnerships in conflict contexts.
 The university cancelled some events, such as the BBB Career Event, citing safety concerns.

 The university suspended partnerships with two Israeli universities and developed an assessment framework for future collaborations with institutions in conflict zones.

+In March 2026, the police officer that deployed a dog to attack a student was prosecuted since the Public Prosecution Service found that the victim did not pose any threat.